oneananda/CodingChallenges/CSharp/Implement a Thread-Safe Singleton in CSharp/Eager_Initialization_Singleton/README.md

 Private Constructor: The constructor is private to prevent other classes from creating new instances of the Singleton.

 Global Access: The GetInstance() method provides a global access point to the Singleton instance.

+## Advantages

+Thread Safety: The instance is created at class loading time, so it's inherently thread-safe.

+Simplicity: The implementation is straightforward, with no need for locks or complicated synchronization mechanisms.

+## Disadvantages

+Resource Usage: The instance is created whether or not it is used, which might be unnecessary if the Singleton is never accessed.